 So, what are some resources to help?
 I'd suggest purchasing The Essentials of Health Education newly published and written by Sarah Benes and Holly Alperin.
 You can purchase a hard copy or e-book via Human Kinetics.

-Jamie Hurley at RMC Health has developed Health Skills Models (Decision Making, Goal Setting and Accessing Information) that instruct the teacher on how to effectively teach the skill at an appropriate grade level (scaffolds by grade level spans).
+Jamie Hurley at RMC Health has developed Health Skills Models for the 7 national skill-standards that instruct the teacher on how to effectively teach the skill at an appropriate grade level (scaffolds by grade level spans).
 They also share what mastery looks like at each grade level span and share tools to teach the skill.
-The rest of the skills, Accessing Information.
-Analyzing Influences, Interpersonal Community and Advocacy haven't been completed but are in development.
-The three I mentioned are located here.
 These resources are about the best thing I've seen in health education for years and years.
 Use them!

 Please feel free to contact me if you have further questions, need some support/PD in your district or state for state standards development, curriculum development and/or unit/lesson planning.
 I'm happy to continue to share resources as more become available!